-On 6 June 2017, Independent Analyst Firm, Verdantix CEO David Metcalfe, hosted a webinar that dove how the winners of the 2017 EHS Innovation Award are driving digital transformation in EHS at their respective organizations and the key lessons from each.
+On 6 June 2017, Independent Analyst Firm, Verdantix CEO David Metcalfe, hosted a webinar that dove how the winners of the 2017 EHS Innovation Award are driving digital transformation in Health, Safety and Environment (HSE) at their respective organizations and the key lessons from each.

-According to David, “The EHS function could become obsolete if it does not take advantage of technology advancements.”
-(Verdantix, Lessons Learnt From Ten EHS Innovation Award Winners, 6 June 2017) He encourages EHS teams to lead digital transformation within their organizations rather than being agnostic or opposed to technology.
+According to David, “The HSE function could become obsolete if it does not take advantage of technology advancements.”
+(Verdantix, Lessons Learnt From Ten HSE Innovation Award Winners, 6 June 2017) He encourages HSE teams to lead digital transformation within their organizations rather than being agnostic or opposed to technology.

-Failing to align with powerful technology innovations poses risks to EHS just as much as it does to the entire business.
-As such, David encourages EHS leaders to remain educated about technological advancements and their relevance to EHS to avoid becoming obsolete.
-EHS leades can do this “by drafting an EHS business plan which covers people, process, technology and data, and aligning your technology roadmap with corporate IT strategy,” he explains.
+Failing to align with powerful technology innovations poses risks to HSE just as much as it does to the entire business.
+As such, David encourages HSE leaders to remain educated about technological advancements and their relevance to EHS to avoid becoming obsolete.
+EHS leades can do this “by drafting an HSE business plan which covers people, process, technology and data, and aligning your technology roadmap with corporate IT strategy,” he explains.

 1. Louisiana-Pacific – Construction & Building Materials